 not a member?
 Join

-With a passion for languages, David Marshall is a translator and German speaker who works with individuals and businesses to translate documents, market to German tourists, and hone their German speaking skills for business and socialising.
-Helping you to trade, travel and exercise a new skill, here he explains how he’s helping people to enjoy the art of German conversation in the South Hams…
+With a passion for languages, David Marshall is a translator and German speaker who works with individuals and businesses to translate documents, market to German tourists when they're allowed to return, and hone their German speaking skills for business and socialising.
+Helping you to trade, travel when restrictions allow and exercise a new skill, here he explains how he’s helping people to enjoy the art of German conversation in the South Hams…

 I am a freelance translator and mostly I work on a mix of commercial and financial documents for companies that need to communicate in German and English, especially when it comes to things like terms and conditions.

-Tourism is really important in the South Hams, so I want to help local businesses to be more accessible to people coming here from other countries.
+Tourism is a little on hold at the moment but it's usually really important in the South Hams, so I want to help local businesses to be more accessible to people coming here from other countries when restrictions allow it again.
 Sometimes that means creating social media posts or written content in German, sometimes it’s more about conversation skills.

-A big thing that has struck me in the summer months when I visited Cornwall is the number of German registered cars driving around, and that it’s a market we can do more to attract to the South Hams.
+A big thing that has struck me when I visited Cornwall is the number of German registered cars driving around, and that it’s a market we can do more to attract to the South Hams.